 Beware of this scenario: A payroll processor at another church suggests that your minister claim 15 dependents on a Form W-4 because that’s how her church “has always done it.”
 Why do this?
 The reasoning seems straightforward: a claim of 15 dependents would ensure that a minister’s pay is not subject to federal income tax.

 Submitting an accurate Form W-4 is important; an inaccurate claim can have serious consequences.
 The problem with a minister declaring more dependents than he or she actually has just to avoid federal tax withholding is threefold:

 While withholding federal income tax from paychecks is optional for ministers, it is important to note that ministers are required to pay these taxes like everyone else.
 A minister can “opt in” to withholding the required federal tax income amount by voluntarily completing a Form W-4.
 A set dollar amount or allowance is subtracted from each paycheck to cover annual taxes.
 The IRS Withholding Calculator can help determine your minister’s correct withholding amount.
 Remember, updating a Form W-4 requires a new form submission—changing or altering an existing form is not allowed.
 Contact a licensed attorney or tax professional to ensure that any changes you want to make comply with federal law.
-If you’d like to read the four other tips in this series, download Payroll and the Church: 5 Things That Ministries Get Wrong from MinistryWorks.
+If you’d like to read the four other tips in this series, download Payroll and the Church: Answers to 5 Common Questions from MinistryWorks.

 The information in this article is intended to be helpful, but it does not constitute legal advice and is not a substitute for the advice from a licensed attorney in your area.
 We strongly encourage you to regularly consult with a local attorney as part of your risk management program.